aigamedev/scikit-neuralnetwork/README.rst

 scikit-neuralnetwork
 ====================

-Neural Network wrapper for pylearn2 compatible with scikit-learn.
+Deep neural network implementation without the learning cliff!
+This is a wrapper for the powerful ``pylearn2`` library that's compatible with ``scikit-learn`` for a more user-friendly and Pythonic interface.

 |Build Status| |Documentation Status|